winer632/auth0/README.md

 Register `http://localhost:3000/callback` as `Allowed Callback URLs` and `http://localhost:3000` as `Allowed Logout URLs` in your client settings.

-Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
+Run `pip install -r requirements.txt` to install the dependencies and run `python3 server.py`.
 The app will be served at [http://localhost:3000/](http://localhost:3000/).

 # Running the App with Docker